 The Challenge of Single-Material Excellence

-However, this versatility comes at a significant environmental cost.
-Blended fabrics pose a major challenge in the realm of sustainability.
-The mixture of different materials makes these textiles extremely difficult, if not impossible, to recycle effectively.
-When garments made from blended fabrics reach the end of their lifecycle, they often end up in landfills or incinerators, contributing to the growing problem of textile waste.
+Blended fabrics pose a major challenge when it comes to end of life.
+The combination of different fibres makes textiles extremely difficult, if not impossible, to recycle effectively.
+Once discarded, garments made from blended fabrics most often end up in landfills or incinerators, contributing directly to textile waste.

 Our Promise